Consent orders and binding financial agreements

 Consent Orders are generally drafted on the basis of negotiations between the parties and their legal representatives.
 The court must still be satisfied that in the circumstances the orders are just and equitable as per s 79(2) of the Family Law Act.

-Though it depends on your individual circumstances, the enforceability, flexibility, utility, finality and all-encompassing nature of consent orders makes it the preferred option for addressing issues relating to settlement following relationship breakdowns.
+Though it depends on your individual circumstances, the enforceability, flexibility, utility, finality and all-encompassing nature of consent orders generally makes it the preferred option for addressing issues relating to settlement following relationship breakdowns.

 Family Court of Australia and the Federal Circuit Court